chrismatteson/terraform-code-style-guide/README.md

 This section covers the structure of files inside a Terraform module, be that a root module or child module.

+### The Invisible Edge Problem

+This concern is broken out above all others because it represents the most problematic common practice of Terraform code, which inherently undermines the human readability of Terraform code because of two basic features of Terraform.
+As mentioned in the prior section, Terraform:

+1. Creates a DAG, so the order of code is irrelevant
+2. Blindly combines all Terraform files in a directory

+The result is the invisible edge problem which undermines the readability of the code.
+By separating resources, data sources, etc into separate terraform files inside a directory, we create edges across those files while are completely invisible unless we read and understand all of the code in every file.
+Each individual file cannot be evaluated by itself, because dependencies could exist which won’t be discoverable within that file.

+There are three exceptions to this which don’t impact the ability to understand the Terraform code, and none of them include resources, data sources, or providers.

+1. Inputs: These cannot be dependent on anything else, and will also clearly represent just one thing.
+Putting them in their own file makes it easier to understand what levers exist to modify when using the module.
+2. Outputs: The opposite of Inputs, these are at the other end of the code, and represent only information which should be extracted from the module.
+Again useful for reference, and thus are better exposed in their own file.
+3. Terraform statements: Backend configuration, required_versions, required_providers, and experiments parameters.
+These all are independent of the Terraform code itself but takes action on how Terraform interacts with the code, and thus should be independent.

+The right solution to this problem is Submodules.
+Submodules provide very clear edges using variables and outputs.
+It's completely reasonable to read just a module block and understand enough about how that submodule is used without needing to actually read the rest of the module code.

+In anything except the most simple demo code which is being written, submodules will provide an easier to understand and more scalable approach. practice this tends to reduce readability.

 ### Terraform File Names

-Terraform will combine all files ending in .tf or .tf.json within a single directory.
+As mentioned, Terraform will combine all files ending in .tf or .tf.json within a single directory.
 What those files are named before the extension is purely up to the user.
 That flexibility has resulted in a lot of confusion, and demand for prescription.
 In nearly all cases, the following are all the files which should exist, although not all of them need to exist if they wouldn’t have any content.

 **main.tf:** Contains all data, local, provider, and resource blocks